-If you think being a modern working mum is tough, then spare a thought for Lillian doing it without the help of today’s time-saving technologies.
+If you think being a modern working mother is tough, then spare a thought for Lillian doing it without the help of today’s time-saving technologies.
 As a mother of twelve, Gilbreth became recognised not just for her development of industrial management techniques, but also for her ability to combine a career and a family, with the California Monthly labelling her ‘a genius in the art of living’.
-Twelve kids?
-No wonder she was continuously working on ways to get things done faster at home.

 5. Stephanie Kwolek

-We have Stephanie Kwolek to thank for this super-strong material, one of the first female research chemists.
+We have Stephanie Kwolek, one of the first female research chemists, to thank for this super strong material.
 Aside from the discovery of Kevlar, Kwolek is also the recipient of 17 US patents for her other research efforts.

 6. Mary Anderson